5 Key Areas To Take Time for Yourself

 When taking an airplane flight, the flight attendants give safety instructions.
 Showing the oxygen mask, they instruct you to first put your mask on before turning to a child to help them with theirs.
 This is a perfect example of how you can only give fully and safely (without harming yourself) if you are taking care of yourself first.
 Are you doing that in your life and in your relationship?
 Life becomes more pleasurable when you do.
 You also save yourself from making commitments you can’t keep or building resentment in your dearest relationships.

 What can you do today to commit to YOU?
 You are important.
 You’re worthy of taking time for yourself.
 You are a very special, precious being who needs loving support in order to give to others in a healthy way.

 What resonated most with you in this article and why?

 What can you do to turn any insights into action right now?
 Leave a comment below and let me know.
 I would love to hear from you.
 Thousands of other women come to my blog for inspiration and wisdom.
 Your comment may provide support to someone else.

 Thank you so very much for being here and for adding your perspective.

-I’m Anna-Thea an author and Divine Feminine Educator.
-I enjoy helping women find this new path for creating a more pleasurable life.
+I’m Anna-Thea an author and Certified Divine Feminine Educator.
+I educate women on how to create a more pleasurable life.
 Love yourself today and every day.
 Take time on a regular basis to refuel yourself.
-If this article resonated with you and you’d like to find out more about how to take time for yourself check out my online courses.
-And if you would like to read my book which goes into more detail including practical tools you can learn then check out my book “Empower Yourself by Loving Your Body.”
+To learn more check out my online courses.